smithy-lang/smithy-rs/design/src/rfcs/rfc0041_env_defined_service_config.md

 A new section will be added to `AdHocCustomization`'s `SdkConfigSection` called `ServiceEnvConfigLayer`.
 This new section will contain code that inspects the `ServiceEnvConfig` returned by `SdkConfig::service_env_config` for config variables and assigns validators for each one.

-The config variables extraced at this stage are then used to construct a config [`Layer`](https://docs.rs/aws-smithy-types/latest/aws_smithy_types/config_bag/struct.Layer.html).
+The config variables extracted at this stage are then used to construct a config [`Layer`](https://docs.rs/aws-smithy-types/latest/aws_smithy_types/config_bag/struct.Layer.html).
 A new `ServiceEnvConfigRuntimePlugin` will provide this layer when `<service>::Config` is being constructed. `Layer`s already support merging configuration.

 ### Disabling all config `endpoint_url`s